AndreArjDev/AndreArjDev/README.md

 - 👋 Hi, I'm @AndreArjDev (beginner)
 - I'm interested in web applications
-- 🌱 I am currently learning programming with Python
+- 🌱 I am currently learning programming with Python and Java
-- 💞️ I'm looking to collaborate on projects in the python language
+- 💞️ I'm looking to collaborate on projects
 - 📫 How to reach me andre.021arj@mail.com

 <!---